Sign in

 Choosing welding rods

-Contact us to discuss your requirements of E rutile type welding electrode.
-Our experienced sales team can help you identify the options that best suit your needs.
+Contact us to discuss your requirements regarding E rutile type welding electrode.
+Our knowledgeable sales team can guide you to the best solutions available.

 Guide to Choosing Your Stick Electrode

-- The first two digits represent the weld's minimum tensile strength (in PSI).
-An example, the number 60 in an E electrode indicates that the electrode will produce a weld bead with a minimum tensile strength of 60,000 PSI.
+• The first two digits show the minimum tensile strength of the weld (in PSI).
+For instance, "60" in an E electrode signifies it produces a weld with a minimum strength of 60,000 PSI.

-- 2 means it can be used on flat and horizontal fillet welds only
+• 2 means only for flat and horizontal fillet welds

 Properties of Electrodes: